 Sure, it has bright lights (Kangaroo Islanders call them stars) but this is no big city.
-Max Anderson finds a wilderness escape with creature comforts on Adelaide’s doorstep.
+Discover a wilderness escape with creature comforts on Adelaide’s doorstep.

 Twenty years ago, Kangaroo Island was a destination known almost exclusively to South Australians.
 It was a place of farmers, fishermen and the odd self-exiled artist living in a beach shack.

 But that was before it became famous as a wildlife haven where native animals have thrived, free of foxes and rabbits.
 It was also before the opening of Southern Ocean Lodge, a resort that attracts the sort of traveller who can afford $1200 a night for a bed.

 These days, visitors are as likely to come from Amsterdam or Abu Dhabi as they are from Adelaide.
 But wherever they’re from, people are reliably surprised by three things: how vast KI is, how beautiful it is and how grounded it is.

 Measuring 150 kilometres from east to west and often cited as “nine times the size of Singapore”, KI is home to just 4600 people, most of them living in Kingscote, the largest town.
 The landscape is diverse and expansive, with a mix of pasture, vast tracts of virgin bush, rugged sea cli s and beaches that seem to stretch forever.
 Less than 10 per cent of the island’s road network is sealed.